Migration Guide: Enable Reverse Proxy Feature

 Who this applies to

-This section applies to deployments using a standalone external identity provider (Auth0, Okta, Keycloak, Zitadel, etc.) instead of the built-in embedded IdP (Dex).
-If you deployed using the quickstart script with default settings, you are using the embedded IdP and can skip this section.
+This section applies to multi-container deployments using a standalone external identity provider (Auth0, Okta, Keycloak, Zitadel, etc.) instead of the built-in embedded IdP (Dex).
+If you are running the combined container or deployed using the quickstart script with default settings, you are using the embedded IdP and can skip this section - the callback is registered automatically.

 Why this is needed